Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Simulation

-We use the box plot to illustrate the maximum depth of the spanning tree,~\ie, the overall traffic efficiency, as shown in Fig.~\ref{fig:NineVehicles}.
-The red lines are the median values of the corresponding simulation results, whereas the green triangles represent the average values.
-Compared with the DFST method, both the iDFST and MCC algorithms can reduce the maximum depth.
-The first quartile value, median value, and third quartile value are $ 3,4,5 $, respectively.
+We use the box plot to illustrate the maximum depth of the spanning tree,~\ie, the overall traffic efficiency, as shown in Fig.~\ref{fig:NineVehicles:Depth}.
+The red lines are the median values of the corresponding simulation results, whereas the green triangles represent the average values. {Compared with the DFST method, both the iDFST and MCC algorithms can reduce the maximum depth.
+The first quartile value, median value, and third quartile value are $ 4,4,5 $, respectively.
 However, the average values of the results are not the same.
-The iDFST method attained an average value of $ 4.08 $, whereas the average value in the MCC method was $ 4.035 $ and that of MCC-BruteForce was $ 4.015 $.
+The iDFST method attained an average value of $ 4.47 $, whereas the average value in the MCC method was $ 4.41 $ and that of MCC-BruteForce was $ 4.35 $.
 Recall that the vehicle arrivals were identical for these algorithms; therefore, it can be inferred that the MCC-BruteForce method obtains the global optimal solution.
 Because of the heuristic MCC method introduced in Section~\ref{Sec:MCC}, the MCC method cannot obtain the global optimal solution.
-Nevertheless, it achieves better result than the iDFST method, which obtains the locally optimal solution.
+Nevertheless, it achieves a better result than the iDFST method, which obtains the locally optimal solution.
+The computational time comparison is shown in Fig.~\ref{fig:NineVehicles:Time}.
+As vehicle number increases, the computational time of MCC-BruteForce method increases exponentially.
+For $ 10 $ CAVs, computational time exceeds $ 1 s$, which does not meet the real scenario deployment requirement.
+The standard deviation of MCC-BruteForce method also increases with vehicle number.
+It implies that the computational time of MCC-BruteForce method is strongly-related to vehicle distribution.
+By contrast, the computational time of the other three methods remains below $ 0.03 s$ and has a low standard deviation.
+The computational time of more vehicles is discussed in Section~\ref{Sec:SimulationResults:InputVehicles}.}